KishoreKammela/JobBoardly/docs/admin-features.md

 ## 2. Roles & Permissions Overview

 - **Super Administrator**: Has all administrative capabilities, including managing other Super Admins, Admins, and Moderators.
+Can perform all content moderation and user management tasks.
 - **Administrator**: Has most administrative capabilities but cannot manage (suspend/activate) other Super Admins or Admins.
 Can manage Moderators.
+Can perform all content moderation and Job Seeker management tasks.
 - **Moderator**: Has limited administrative capabilities, primarily focused on content moderation (approving/rejecting pending jobs and companies) and viewing platform data.
-Cannot manage any user accounts (Job Seekers, Platform Users).
+Cannot manage any user accounts (Job Seekers, Platform Users) except for viewing their profiles.

 ## 3. Key Features